-(a) Scope of Representation in Bankruptcy Cases and Proceedings.

-- 1) An attorney who is retained to represent a debtor in a bankruptcy case constitutes an appearance for all purposes in the case, including, without limitation, motions for relief from the automatic stay, motions to avoid liens, objections to claims, and reaffirmation agreements.
-However, an appearance in the bankruptcy case for a party does not require the attorney to appear for that party in an adversary proceeding.
-If the debtor files a motion to reopen the case, the attorney representing the debtor in connection with that motion shall be the debtor's counsel of record. - 2) An attorney appearing in a bankruptcy case or in an adversary proceeding may not withdraw from representation, or decline to act on behalf of the client, without first complying with the withdrawal requirements of Subpart (e) of this Rule.
+- (a) Scope of Representation in Bankruptcy Cases and Proceedings. - 1) An attorney who is retained to represent a debtor in a bankruptcy case constitutes an appearance for all purposes in the case, including, without limitation, motions for relief from the automatic stay, motions to avoid liens, objections to claims, and reaffirmation agreements.
+However, an

+1 This is without limitation of the court's authority under 11 U.S.C. § 329.

+2) An attorney appearing in a bankruptcy case or in an adversary proceeding may not withdraw from representation, or decline to act on behalf of the client, without first complying with the withdrawal requirements of Subpart (e) of this Rule.
 Any contract or agreement which purports to limit the scope of an attorney's representation, except as permitted by Subpart (a)(1) of this Rule, will not be recognized by the Court.